twof/graphql-spec/spec/Section 6 -- Execution.md

 objectType will result in an entry in the response map.
-Field execution first coerces any provided argument values, then resolves a value for the field, and finally completes that value either by recursively executing another selection set or coercing a scalar value. `ccnPropagationPairs` is an unordered map where the keys are paths of required fields, and values are paths of the nearest optional parent to those required fields. `currentPropagationPath` starts as an empty path to indicate that `null` propagation should continue until it hits `data` if there is no optional field.
+Field execution first coerces any provided argument values, then resolves a value for the field, and finally completes that value either by recursively executing another selection set or coercing a scalar value.

-ExecuteField(objectType, objectValue, fieldType, fields, variableValues, currentPropagationPath, ccnPropagationPairs):
+ExecuteField(objectType, objectValue, fieldType, fields, variableValues):

 - Let {field} be the first entry in {fields}.
 - Let {fieldName} be the field name of {field}.
-- Let {requiredStatus} be the required status of {field}.
-- Let {newPropagationPath} be {path} if {requiredStatus} is optional, otherwise let {newPropagationPath} be {currentPropagationPath}
-- If {requiredStatus} is optional:
-  - Let {newPropagationPath} be {path}
-- If {requiredStatus} is required:
-  - Set {path} to {newPropagationPath} in {ccnPropagationPairs}
 - Let {argumentValues} be the result of {CoerceArgumentValues(objectType, field, variableValues)}
 - Let {resolvedValue} be {ResolveFieldValue(objectType, objectValue, fieldName, argumentValues)}.
-- Let {modifiedFieldType} be {ApplyRequiredStatus(fieldType, requiredStatus)}.
-- Return the result of {CompleteValue(modifiedFieldType, fields, resolvedValue, variableValues, newPropagationPath, ccnPropagationPairs)}.
+- Return the result of {CompleteValue(fieldType, fields, resolvedValue, variableValues)}.

 ## Accounting For Client Controlled Nullability Designators